mochatek/frolang/README.md

 - Used to iterate through each element of a sequence
 - In case of hash, iterating element is the key
 - For looping _n_ times, you can use `range(start, end)` to create a sequence of length: n
+- Parentheses `()` around the loop expression is optional in FroLang

 **Example**
 ```js